Benefits Billing Reconciliation Guide — Stop Paying for Terminated Employees

 Insynctive reconciles carrier invoices by comparing enrollment records in the platform against eligibility files received from each carrier before the billing cycle closes.
 When a carrier sends its eligibility file, Insynctive cross-references each active member on the carrier roster against the employer's enrollment records and classifies discrepancies by type: terminated employee still active, enrollment election mismatch, or dependent eligibility discrepancy.

 The system then generates exception reporting that identifies the employee record, the carrier, and the mismatch type so HR staff review only the flagged records.
 This process is designed to prevent premium overpayments from being invoiced in the first place rather than forcing the employer to recover credits after the fact.
 For the broader benefits operating model this supports, see premium benefits administration.
+For the full reporting suite including enrollment dashboards and compliance tracking, see Insynctive benefits reporting.

 What billing errors does automated reconciliation catch?